 5.Tilia cordata / Small-leaved Lime or European Linden (central Europe)

-These deciduous tree have heart-shaped leaves, pale green on top, bluish underneath turning yellow to deep golden-yellow in the autumn.
+These Small-leaved Lime deciduous trees have heart-shaped leaves, pale green on top, bluish underneath turning yellow to deep golden-yellow in the autumn.
 Tilia Cordata’s regenerate well after pruning, making them an idea Box Head Tree.
 Position in sun to semi-shade in all soil types.
 Tolerates heat, likes warmth, frost hardy and wind resistant.